Financial Services Commission to Raise Internet Bank Lending Ratio to Mid- and Low-Credit Borrowers from 30% to 35% by 2030

 KakaoBank Only Internet-Only Bank Among Top Three to See Increase in Non-Performing Loans

-Asset Quality Indicators Such as Delinquency Rate Also Worsen
+Asset Quality Indicators Such a

-According to the financial sector on December 24, the Financial Services Commission plans to gradually raise the target for new loans to mid- and low-credit borrowers by internet banks from the current 30% to 35% by 2030.
-The target ratio will be increased by 1 percentage point each year.
-This move is intended to reinforce the core function of inclusive finance, in line with the original purpose of establishing internet banks to support mid- and low-credit borrowers who are marginalized in the institutional financial system.
-However, with growth slowing due to household lending regulations and concerns mounting over asset quality deterioration from rising non-performing loans, internet banks are inevitably facing greater burdens.
+According to the financial sector on December 24, the Financial Services Commission plans to gradually raise the target for new loans to mid- and low-credit borrowers by internet-only banks from the current 30% to 35% by 2030, increasing the target ratio by 1 percentage point each year.
+This measure aims to reinforce the core function of inclusive finance in line with the founding purpose of internet-only banks, which is to support mid- and low-credit borrowers who have been marginalized by mainstream financial institutions.
+However, with growth already slowed by household lending regulations and concerns mounting over asset quality due to an increase in non-performing loans, the burden on internet-only banks is inevitably increasing.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.